 If you don’t like all the art-house movies, then you can always catch one of their frequent film premières – where, if you’re really lucky, you’ll also catch the director or movie-star introducing the piece with a short talk.
 Recent stars have included Clint Eastwood and Cate Blanchett.

-If you enjoy this then try: Barbican Cinema (walk it in 26 mins or catch a train from Waterloo to Barbican Cinema); BFI IMAX Cinema (you can walk it in less than 3 mins); London Film Museum (you can walk it 10 mins) and Prince Charles Cinema (walk it in 16 mins or catch a train from Waterloo to Prince Charles Cinema) and Southbank Centre (you can walk it in less than 2 mins).
+If you enjoy this then try: Barbican Cinema (walk it in 26 mins or catch a train from Waterloo to Barbican Cinema); BFI IMAX Cinema (you can walk it in less than 3 mins); London Film Museum (you can walk it 10 mins); Prince Charles Cinema (walk it in 16 mins or catch a train from Waterloo to Prince Charles Cinema) and Southbank Centre (you can walk it in less than 2 mins).